maarten-pennings/6502/3eeprom/README.md

 We need a memory to store a program that executes on reset.
 This program could be, for example, a basic interpreter, a monitor or some OS shell.
-The memory needs to preserve data over power down.
+I don't know yet how to fill a RAM (connected to the 6502) with an external tool.
 So we go for a ROM, actually a _programmable_ ROM, a PROM.
-We make mistakes so let it be an erasable PROM, a EPROM, and in this age that will be an _electrically_ erasable PROM, an EEPROM.
+We make mistakes so let it be an erasable PROM, an EPROM, and in this age that will be an _electrically_ erasable PROM, an EEPROM.

 So, we will attach an EEPROM to our 6502, so that the 6502 has code to execute upon reset.